Twarz/human_provider/README.md

-# ROS package for Human Perception
+# Human centered ROS package for Human Robot Interaction

 ## Citations
 This repository uses 3 other works, all credits go to them.